kata198/findProcessesUsing/README.rst

 	Usage: findProcessesUsing (options) [search portion]

-	Searches all running processes for those containing a given mapping, or an open file (with -f).
+	Searches all running processes for those containing a given mapping, or an open file (with \-f).

 	Mappings include running executables (like python), or a shared library, or a device.

 		Options:

-			-v or --verbose        Also print mapping lines containing the given pattern, or matched filenames when given -f.
+			\-v or \-\-verbose        Also print mapping lines containing the given pattern, or matched filenames when given \-f.

-			-e or --exact          Require exact match.
+			\-e or \-\-exact          Require exact match.
 Default is to allow partial matches

-			-p or --pids-only      Only print pids, one per line
+			\-p or \-\-pids-only      Only print pids, one per line

-			-f                     Scan for open files instead of mappings.
+			\-f                     Scan for open files instead of mappings.
 This should not be a symbolic link.

-			--version              Print the version
+			\-\-version              Print the version